6cloudguy/box-writeups/VMs/Me_and_My_Girlfriend_1/README.md

 It hinted at using `X-Forwarded-For` header.

 ## Step 3: Using BurpSuite to Add Header
-I opened BurpSuite, intercepted the request and added the `x-forwarded-to` header:
+I opened BurpSuite, intercepted the request and added the `x-forwarded-for` header:
 ![img](./ss/burp.png)\
 Success!
 Gained access to "Ceban Corp":
 ![img](./ss/ceban.png)